EXCELANCES/AI-Powered-Nutritionist/README.md

 This project was developed as part of my Master’s thesis.
 The goal is to leverage **Artificial Intelligence** to provide **personalized, reliable, and scalable nutrition advice**.

+!!This is only proof of project.
+Repository includes fundamental code scripts to use AI system which is created by developer.
+Libraries and train data are not included.!!

 ## 🎯 Features
 - Generates **personalized diet plans** based on user profiles (age, weight, goals, allergies)
 - Provides **recipe suggestions** with detailed nutritional values